xj-robotics/PettyDev/README.md

-# PettyDev
+# Petty
-the petty project in the national contest beloning to the xjrobotics
+a cross-platform project for a robot who cares the pet while the owners are not at home.